Is your chimney damper giving you problems? Repairing your chimney damper with Sweep Your Chimney is easy!

 - Maybe you just have a question and are not sure if you have a chimney damper problem, just give us a call or complete our contact us form here.

-Chimney Dampers, Repair and Replacement
+Chimney Damper, Repair, and Replacement

 A chimney damper sometimes referred to as a Fireplace damper or throat damper is a lid or seal located inside your chimney flue.
 The chain or pull system is located near the top of the firebox.

-Chimney dampers cover the flue of your chimney, preventing cold air from down drafting into your chimney and entering your home when not in use.
+A chimney damper covers the flue of your chimney, preventing cold air from down drafting into your chimney and entering your home when not in use.
 When the fireplace is in use, you open the damper to allow smoke to exit through the chimney.